LaurenceJJones/workshop-katacoda/crowdsec-appsec/step4.md

 ## Preparations

 Let's ensure the detection and remediation is working.
-Firstly lets tail the crowdsec log so we can see the detection in realtime.
+Firstly let's tail the crowdsec log so we can see the detection in realtime.

 `tail -f /var/log/crowdsec.log`{{exec}}